Last Updated on August 19, 2023

 We’ve mentioned the Five Points quite a bit, and Neuse River Brewing is a shining example of why this is a hub for breweries in Raleigh.
 Specializing in Belgian Ales and IPAs, the interior of the Neuse River achieves an intimate yet bright ambiance.

 And going even further, Neuse River Brewing Company serves more than your typical pub food.
-While I’ll take wings and nachos and day, this is a place you visit for the food menu.
+While I’ll take wings and nachos daily, this is a place you visit for the food menu.

 Try an order of Duck Poutine and Roast Chicken with haricots vert from their Brasserie menu, and you’ll see what I mean.